OpenCodeDev/OpenCodeDev.NetCMS/readme.md

 Not only that but also allow deploy as cluster with central admin management so can be scaled lastly allow to sperate the admin dashboard from the api server.

+Project still very early at idea stage we"ll build up from there using well master concepts.

+## Why?
+I never found exactly a good tool that is consistent especially when it come to data.

+Example: Strapi sometime return {"key":null}, {"key":0} or {"key":{"id":0}}... data integrity is not there also if you build micro-services it can be complex to handle permissions and auth when contacting a specific service... especially when it comes to auth our goal here is to avoid having to contact other server for permission and auth purposes making request faster.

+Because we want to leverage GRPC power but also allow classic JSON API wrapped around GRPC without having to create twice the behavior.

+Lastly, while using strapi or wordpress it is great to have the administration built in but it can be a horrible thing when you have to handle multiple services... that why we aim to create the administration the same way strapi does with cutting edge Blazor tech-stack but can be easly hosted elsewhere like a seperated application but also can handle multiple related micro-service and integrate their data from a single dashboard.

+# Possible Roadmap
+## 2021
+- Can Create GRPC/JSON Api routes and call its CRUD from GRPC and JSON POST/GET/PUT/DEL
+- Can Request 1 Depth Nested Relation to be return.
+- Can Fetch with Extensive Smart Search System.
+- Can Define and Set Public/Stric Private Model Fields.
+- Can Extend Administration Dashboard.
+- Support Plugin at Runtime.
+- Can Develop Back-End Plugins with Front-End (Dashboard).
+- Auto-Generate Basic Api Behavior (CRUD) with CLI.

+## 2022
+- Completed Open-Source Client-Side.
+- Support for Deepnesting Level (Circular will be nulled).
+- Auto-Generated Basic Api Behavior (CRUD from Dashboard).
+- Fully Support Plugin at Runtime.
+- Thats all i could think of for the moment.

 # NOTE TO MYSELF
 Config -> Json Routes (Grpc or Traditional Api) Grpc:true, WebApi: true, DataContext: "Name" (Relation must be same DbContext)